What is it?

 Prognosis and Complications

-- Urethral obstruction carries excellent prognosis of 90% if it is treated within a reasonable timeframe
+- Urinary obstruction carries excellent prognosis of 90% if it is treated within a reasonable timeframe

 - Recurrence rate varies and can be relatively high ranging from 11-43%